-Alphabet today announced Q2 2021 earnings with $61.88 billion in revenue.
-These numbers range from April to June, and reflect an increasing return to normal in some industries.
+Alphabet today announced Q2 2022 earnings with $69.7 billion in revenue.
+These numbers range from April to June with the fiscal year is well underway.

 Sundar Pichai, CEO of Google and Alphabet